Advertisement Close

 An example of horseshoe arches in the Alcazabra of Málaga.
 Photo: Wikipedia Commons

-There are several features of Western Islamic Architecture that stand out – namely, the horseshoe arches, riads, square minarets, and the various arabesque and geometric styles that were employed.
-The horseshoe arch was particularly developed by those in the Western Islamic world.
+Several features of Western Islamic Architecture stand out – namely, the horseshoe arches, riads, square minarets, and the various arabesque and geometric styles that were employed.
+Those in the Western Islamic world mainly developed the horseshoe arch.
 Sometimes referred to as the “Moorish arch”, this arch followed the same pattern as other arches, but the two sides pinch together towards the top-middle section in the shape of a horseshoe before continuing straight forwards.
 Riads are another feature of Western Islamic Architecture, which are a type of courtyard garden.
-The riads have four sides, each with a path that leads to the center of the courtyard, which in turn typically has a fountain.
-However, like much Islamic architecture, there is widespread use of geometric motifs across the exterior and interior surfaces.
-Interestingly, unlike other forms of Islamic architecture, there is a general lack of curvature within Western Islamic Architecture.
-The minarets, in particular, are usually square in shape, while most minarets found elsewhere in the Islamic world are usually circular.
-Additionally, there is a distinct lack of domes within this style.
-Instead, many rooftops and other structures are triangular or pyramidal in shape, rather than circular, showing a clear divergence from more traditional Islamic styles.
+The riads have four sides, each with a path leading to the center of the courtyard, which typically has a fountain.
+However, like much Islamic architecture, geometric motifs are widely used across the exterior and interior surfaces.
+Interestingly, unlike other forms of Islamic architecture, Western Islamic Architecture lacks curvature.
+The minarets, in particular, are usually square, while most minarets found elsewhere in the Islamic world are generally circular.
+Additionally, this style does not have domes.
+Instead, many rooftops and other structures are triangular or pyramidal rather than circular, showing a clear divergence from traditional Islamic styles.

 Conclusion

-It is clear that this style has had a profound influence in northwestern Africa and even the Iberian Peninsula.
-Europe, instead of rejecting and demolishing the buildings, even chose to use them for their own inhabitants.
-Morocco, Algeria, and Tunisia even continue to use the styles when creating buildings.
+This style has profoundly influenced northwestern Africa and even the Iberian Peninsula.
+Instead of rejecting and demolishing the buildings, Europe even chose to use them for their own inhabitants.
+Morocco, Algeria, and Tunisia continue to use the styles when creating buildings.
 For example, the Hassan II Mosque in Morocco, which was just constructed in 1993, actually follows a similar style and, to the untrained eye, might seem to be much older.
-This tradition, having started in the 700s, continues – and who knows how long it will go on for!
+This tradition, which started in the 700s, continues – and who knows how long it will last!

 Check out our blog here!